Pumping the abdominal press in the gym. Training programs and execution techniques

 Crunches on a special machine for the press

 The simulator allows you to accurately select the level of load, but not everyone is comfortable, as it requires a certain arm length.
 The seat height can be adjusted to suit your height, but the elbow supports are not adjustable.
-Sit on the machine, secure your legs with bolsters, select the desired weight and grasp the handles above your head with both hands.
-At the same time, the elbows should touch the supports – otherwise the load will fall on the arms, and not on the abdominal muscles.
+Sit on the machine, secure your legs within the bolsters, select the desired weight and grasp the handles above your head with both hands.
+At the same time, the elbows should touch the supports, otherwise the load will fall on the arms and not on the abdominal muscles.
 From the starting position, lean forward, pulling the handles down, and smoothly straighten your back.

 This exercise is aimed at working out the oblique abdominal muscles.
-It is performed with various weights and without: if you use a barbell pancake or a kettlebell, they must be held in front of the chest in bent arms.
+It is performed with various weights and without.
+If you use a barbell weight plate or a kettlebell, they must be held in front of the chest in bent arms.

-There is also a variant of exercise using a fitball: it is performed in the same way, only instead of a mat, the athlete lies down on a fitball, which is safer for the spine.
+There is also a variant of exercise using a fitball, this is performed in the same way, only instead of a mat, the athlete lies down on a fitball, which is a safer option for the spine.

 Bent leg raise on uneven bars

 To perform this exercise, hang on the uneven bars, leaning on your arms bent at the elbows.
-Relax the press, bring the shoulder blades together, do not slouch.
+Relax the abdomen, bring the shoulder blades together, do not slouch.
 From the starting position, lift your legs while inhaling, bending your knees until your hips are parallel to the floor.
 Hold for a few seconds, focus on your abs.
-Movements should be slow, controlled, no need to use the force of inertia.
+Movements should be slow, controlled and no need to use the force of inertia.

 Raising your legs on the press bench

-To increase the load on the press, you can connect the socks together, and spread the heels to the sides, while the knees need to be pressed together.
+To increase the load on the press, you can connect the feet together and spread the heels to the sides, while the knees are pressed together.